GuyDupenloup/gpt2_model_tuning/README.md

 This script loads the dataset, assembles the prompt, tokenizes it, and truncates or pads the token list to a fixed length of 1024 (the GPT-2 context size).
 It then exports the training, validation, and test sets to TFRecords for optimized data loading and pipelining in TensorFlow.

-Token ID 50256 is used for padding, and the attention mask ensures that padded tokens are ignored by the model.
+Token ID 50256 is used for padding, and the attention mask ensures that padding tokens are ignored by the model.

-To change the default output directory or TFRecord filenames, use the --help option of the script.
+To change the default output directory name or TFRecord filenames, use the *--help* option of the script.

 ## 5. Running scripts